telerik/blazor-docs/components/progressbar/label.md

 # Label for the ProgressBar

-The label for the ProgressBar is a text representation for the completion of the task.
+The label for the ProgressBar is a text representation of the completion of the task.
 By default the value of completion is shown as percent `%`.
 This article explains how to customize the label for the `<TelerikProgressBar>`.

 To access the customization settings use the `<ProgressBarLabel>`.
-It provides a context which exposes a `Value` parameter which is representation of the current value of the component.
+It provides a `Context` which exposes a `Value` parameter which is representation of the current value of the component.

 >caption Customize the label for the ProgressBar.
 The result from the code snippet below.